gustavozeferino-zz/NetworkApp/README.md

   * Choose clustering measures

 * Network Comparison tab
-  * ability to compare two network structures based on the weighted density
+  * Ability to compare two network structures based on the weighted density

 ## Features that will be implemented: